Sustainability

 Commercial truck running on biodiesel fuel

-Fujitec's Obtainment of a Score of B at CDP Climate Change Report 2024
+Obtainment of a score of B at CDP Climate Change 2025

 CDP gives evaluations using eight levels ranging from D- to A based on the answers the participants provide to an annual questionnaire on the details of their climate change actions.

-We will continue further promoting greenhouse gas emissions reduction and other environmental activities as the entire group.
+We will continue to further promote environmental activities, including the reduction of greenhouse gas emissions, as an entire group.

 CDP website: https://www.cdp.net/en